Blog Details

 A person with severe or chronic knee problems may require surgery in order to repair ligaments, tendons, and cartilage damage, as well as realign the kneecap.

 People with arthritis and knee instability can benefit greatly from exercise programs, according to research.
 In one study, participants participated in an exercise program focusing on muscle strength and everyday functioning for 12 weeks.
 As a result, the participants reported a reduction in pain and interference with daily activities of 20 to 40 percent.
-Fortunately, there are options available for pain management in Dallas Fort Worth that can help reduce or eliminate knee buckling and restore mobility.
+Fortunately, there are options available for pain management in Dallas that can help reduce or eliminate knee buckling and restore mobility.

 Dr. Rao K. Ali M.D.